GameDevCoder/portfolio/_clients/from-software.md

 ### Overview

-I worked on art pipeline tools programming for the Playstation 3 title &nbsp; &nbsp; &nbsp;&nbsp; "Demon's Souls".
+I worked on tools programming and art pipeline improvement for the Playstation 3 title "Demon's Souls".

-I mainly worked on extending the capabilities of a digital asset management system called AlienBrain.

-I also worked on improving the Art Pipeline and suggested tools and middleware for the development of the title.

 &nbsp;